joingardens/gardens/README.md

   <p align="center">
     A platform to discover and write guides/work processes
     <br />
     This README is a work in progress.
-Stay tuned!
+Stay tuned for more!
   </p>
 </p>